cgood92/CS_Showcase/README.md

 Notes
 ===
 It should be noted that this repository is currently live, as the semester is not yet over, and I am still working on it.
+By no means is this code perfect, but this code passed 100% of all unit test cases.